Faculty

 Founding Teacher

 Ms. Bruser is an authorized instructor of mindfulness-awareness meditation in the Buddhist tradition and has presented mindfulness in secular contexts since 1985.
 Her article “Making Musicwas published in The Mindfulness Revolution, a book featuring the writings of leading experts in the field of mindfulness, including Jon Kabat-Zinn.
 She has presented on injury preventive piano technique at the MedArt World Congress on Arts and Medicine and at Beth Israel Hospital in New York City and was a featured speaker at a Performing Arts Medicine Association conference in Tampa Florida.
-She teaches lessons and master classes online and in Philadelphia, and has served on the Adjunct Piano Faculty at Teachers College, Columbia University and at the New School University.
+She led the weeklong Meditation for Musicians Retreat in Vermont from 2004 to 2010, and the API summer program, Mindfulness, Confidence, and Performance, at Edinboro Unoversity from 2013 to 2019.
+She has served on the Adjunct Piano Faculty at Teachers College, Columbia University and at the New School University.

-Ms. Bruser formed The Art of Practicing Institute in 2002 in order to train teachers in her revolutionary approach to practice and performance for the benefit of future generations of musicians and their audiences.
+Ms. Bruser formed The Art of Practicing Institute in 2002 in order to train performers and teachers in her revolutionary approach to practice and performance, for the benefit of future generations of musicians and their audiences.

 Certified Teachers

 Pianist Laura Amoriello is a performer, pedagogy specialist, and MNDFL and Open Heart Project Certified Meditation Instructor.
-She was a college professor for 18 years and now finds joy in helping students make music mindfully.
+She currently teaches meditation at Cornell University and finds joy in helping her private students make music mindfully.
+Previously, she was a college music professor for 18 years.

 Laura teaches with a holistic approach, emphasizing the mind-body connection and collaborating with students to set authentic, meaningful goals.
-She incorporates mindfulness practices into the lesson to help students ease their movement, calm their thoughts, and focus their minds.
-At the core of her teaching is creating space for students to connect emotionally with the music and learn how to communicate that meaning to others.
+She incorporates mindfulness practices into the lesson to help students ease their movement, calm their thoughts, and focus their minds on musical details in practicing.
+At the core of her teaching is creating a healthy space for students to connect emotionally with the music and learn how to communicate that meaning to others.

 Laura directs a private studio in Ithaca, NY, where she also teaches at Opus Ithaca School of Music.
-Previously, she served on the faculties of Ithaca College, Westminster Choir College, and The College of New Jersey.
-Laura chairs the Wellness Committee for the National Conference on Keyboard Pedagogy and works closely with Madeline Bruser in developing programs for the Art of Practicing Institute.
+She formerly erved on the faculties of Ithaca College, Westminster Choir College, and The College of New Jersey.
+Laura chairs the Committee for Pianists’ Wellness for the National Conference on Keyboard Pedagogy and works closely with Madeline Bruser in developing programs for the Art of Practicing Institute.

 Image of Trumpet Teacher Steve BurnsConductor, composer and trumpet virtuoso Stephen Burns is the Founder and Artistic Director of the Fulcrum Point New Music Project.
 Acclaimed on four continents for his brilliant performances, he has performed at the White House, on NBC’s “Today Show,” and NPR’s “All Things Considered.”
 Recently he was guest artist at the Aspen Music Festival and the Chicago Symphony’s MusicNOW.